bluegreen-labs/whisper_subs/README.md

 ### Model parameters (weights)

 For the model to run you need the model parameters or weights.
-These can be donwloaded from the [Huggin Face Whisper.cpp project](https://huggingface.co/ggerganov/whisper.cpp).
-Check the checksum values using `shasum` and put these weights into a properly named directory.
+These can be donwloaded from the [Huggin Face Whisper.cpp project](https://huggingface.co/ggerganov/whisper.cpp/tree/main).
+Check the [checksum values](https://huggingface.co/ggerganov/whisper.cpp) using `shasum` and put these weights into a properly named directory.
 You will need the location/path of these weights when executing the script.

+Download the base model (gglm-base.bin) which gives fair performance, while the medium model (gglm-medium.bin) might perform better in certain circumstances and or languages.

 ### Whisper Subs